fenpaws/go-zipper/README.md

    ```

 3. Create a bot with [BotFather](http://t.me/BotFather) and copy your token
-4. Paste your token into the `BOT_TOKEN` section.
+4. Paste your token into the ``BOT_TOKEN`` section of config.env.
+This is also the time to set up commands
+   - see [commands.md](commands.md) for more information
-5. now run the bot with `docker-compose up -d`
+5. Run the bot with ``docker-compose up -d``

 ## Features & Limitations

 ### Features

-- Can ZIP files, directly as a message or as a forward
+- Can ZIP files, either as a message or as a forward
-- This bot will delete all your files Immediately after you make the ZIP
+- Deletes all files immediately after creating the ZIP archive

 ### Limitations

-- Not everyting can be downloadad and zipped, see [Ideas & ToDo's](#ideas--todos)
+- Not all file types can be downloaded and zipped.
+See [Ideas & ToDo's](#ideas--todos) for more information.
-- Cant download files bigger than 20MB (API limitation)
+- Cannot download files larger than 20MB (API limitation)
-- Images cant be downloaded in the Original quality, send as file if you need original quality (API limitation)
+- Images cannot be downloaded in their original quality.
+If you need the original quality, send the file as a document (API limitation)

 ## Ideas & ToDo's